stef-s-victoria-s-place-on-the-internet/bird-puc/README.md

 - 🐦 View bird detections by date
 - 📅 Easy date navigation with date picker
+- 🔍 Collapsible sidebar with advanced filters
+- 🎯 Filter by station with search and history
 - 🎵 Listen to bird soundscapes
 - 📊 See detection confidence scores
 - 📍 View detection locations and stations
 - 🎨 Modern, responsive UI with gradient backgrounds
+- 💾 Filter persistence with localStorage

 ## Setup